-Scott M Libin has three decades of experience as a journalist, including jobs on camera and behind the scenes, as a news director and as an educator.
+Scott Libin has more than three decades of experience as a journalist, including jobs on camera and behind the scenes, as a news director and as an educator.
 He is a consultant, coach and communications professional, specializing in broadcast and digital journalism.

 He joined the NSPA/ACP Board of Directors in May 2015.

-Libin joined the University of Minnesota School of Journalism and Mass Communication (SJMC) in 2014 as the Hubbard Senior Fellow.
-His duties include teaching undergraduate courses in multimedia production, storytelling and reporting, guiding and overseeing directed internships and participating in the redesign of the multimedia journalism curriculum.
+Libin joined the University of Minnesota's Hubbard School of Journalism and Mass Communication in 2014 as Senior Fellow.
+His duties include teaching undergraduate journalism courses, guiding and overseeing directed internships, and engaging the industry to ensure a relevant, current curriculum.

 Libin has led newsrooms at WCCO-TV and KSTP-TV in the Twin Cities, and WGHP-TV in the Greensboro/High Point/Winston-Salem, N.C., market.
 He has twice been a full-time member of the resident faculty at The Poynter Institute in St. Petersburg, Fla., and has trained journalists from Newfoundland to South Africa to China.